On the ramification of modular parametrizations at the cusps: Cuspidal inducing data

 \section{Cuspidal inducing data}

-In this section we recall how the local automorphic representations $\pi_{f,p}$ with $p^2 | N$ can be described in terms of cuspidal inducing data.
+In this section we recall how cuspidal representations of $\GL_2(\Q_p)$ can be described in terms of cuspidal inducing data, and we recast Theorem \ref{main result local} in terms of this data using a formula of Bushnell for the local constant.

-Let $p$ be a prime such that $p^2 |N$.
-Then $\pi=\pi_{f,p}$ is an irreducible cuspidal representation of $G=\GL_2(\Q_p)$ \cite[Prop.
-2.8]{loeffler-weinstein}.
+Let $\pi$ be an irreducible cuspidal representation of $G=\GL_2(\Q_p)$ with trivial central character and of conductor $p^n$ with $n \geq 2$.
 By the classification theorem \cite[15.5,15.8]{bushnell-henniart}, the representation $\pi$ is induced by a cuspidal datum : there exist a maximal compact-mod-center subgroup $K$ of $G$, and an irreducible complex representation $\xi$ of $K$, such that $\pi \cong \cInd_K^G \xi$, where $\cInd$ denotes compact induction.

 Since $\pi$ has trivial central character, the restriction of $\xi$ to the center $Z=\Q_p^\times$ of $G$ is trivial, and since $K/Z$ is compact, $\xi$ is finite-dimensional.
 The contragredient of $\xi$ is defined by $\check\xi(k)=\xi(k^{-1})^*$.
 Finally, note that $\chi \pi \cong \cInd_K^G (\chi \xi)$ for any character $\chi : \Q_p^\times \to \C^\times$.